When we moved into our home I wasn’t a huge fan of the light fixture in the dining room.

-The one that came with the house, in my opinion was ugly and just wasn’t my taste.
-I was always looking for a new one, but really didn’t feel like spending the money.
+It just wasn’t my taste.
+I was constantly looking for a new one, but really didn’t feel like spending the money.

-While I was perusing Home Goods one day I came across this large lamp shade on clearance for $18!
-I thought it would fit over the existing fixture…so I bought it.
+While I was shopping at Home Goods one day I came across this large lamp shade on clearance for $18!
+Had a vision of slipping this over the existing light fixture to create a whole new look.

 When I got home I tested the size.
 It was perfect!
 I couldn’t wait to get started, but I really didn’t actually know how I was going to do it.

-Supplies: (Affiliate links for you convenience.
+Supplies: (Affiliate links for your convenience.
 See full disclosure here.)

 Now came the tricky part, figuring out how to attach the shade.

-I knew I needed to remove the center ring so I did that with a hack saw.
+I needed to remove the center ring of the lamp shade. so I did that with a hack saw.

 There was nothing on the fixture to even attach the spindles too to keep the shade up.
-I went to Lowes and tried to figure out what to use.
-I came across this little clamp thing.
+I went to Lowes and came across this little clamp thing.
 I didn’t know what it actually does but I figured it might help.

-I purchased, this chain from Lowes..seems like I’m there everyday…figured out how long it should be and went into my jewelry making supplies and found some small findings to attach the chain to the shade and fixture.
-I also left the little clamp I bought on it as well for extra support.
+I purchased, this chain measured it and went into my jewelry making supplies and found some small findings to attach the chain to the shade and fixture.

 I think the shade adds so much warmth the the space!